nag2mani/BiteBase/README.md

 3. **News Articles:**
-   - Our website also curates news articles from different sources, presenting users with the latest headlines and summaries.
+   - Our website also curates Tech news articles from different sources, presenting users with the latest headlines and summaries.
    - Users can stay informed about current events, industry updates, and trending topics without the need to visit multiple websites.
    - The summarized news articles make it easy for users to grasp the key information quickly and efficiently.